oddbear/TouchPortalSDK.Extensions/README.md

 Building entry.tp file by analyzing the code.

-Made in the spirit of the great [Java SDK](https://github.com/ChristopheCVB/TouchPortalPluginSDK).
+Made in the spirit of the great [Java SDK](https://github.com/ChristopheCVB/TouchPortalPluginSDK), using the [TouchPortalSDK](https://github.com/oddbear/TouchPortalSDK).

 What I want this to do:
 * Create entry.tp file